Earth Day Clean Up Poster

 • Bayshire Woods Park: Remax realtor Paul Butler has been dedicated to his community every year since 2013 and organizes an extensive cleanup of this north-east neighbourhood.

-• Glenashton Drive Bridge and ravines: Don Meade, OCCPEHR Board Member greets you here.
+• Glenashton Drive Bridge and Ravines: Don Meade, OCCPEHR Board Member greets you here for the Morrison Valley North ravine cleanup extending between Upper Middle Road and Postridge Drive.

-• Glenashton Park and Iroquois Ridge Community Centre: Jinglie Dou and the Oakville Chinese Senior 99 Association had the greatest attendance in 2023.
+• Glenashton Park and Iroquois Ridge Community Centre: Jinglie Dou and the Oakville Chinese Senior 99 Association meets every Saturday morning at the IRCC and had the greatest attendance last year.
+From the Centre, the group will cleanup Glenashton Park, too.

-• The Brownstones: Leslie Osborne and team meet at 300 Ravineview Way, by the mailbox kiosk.
+• The Brownstones: Leslie Osborne and team meet at 300 Ravineview Way, by the mailbox kiosk for their ravine cleanup.

 • Valleybrook Park: AFTERNOON SITE FROM 2-4 PM.
-Also, clean up along Upper Middle Road from Trafalgar Road to Ford Drive as well as the Sheridan Valley Trails and parks south of Upper Middle Road.
+Also, clean up along Upper Middle Road from Trafalgar Road to Ford Drive as well as the Sheridan Valley Trails and parks south of Upper Middle Road with Site Coordinator Joni Babulal.

-• Buttonbush Woods Park: Pitch-in at this new location with Stewardship Coordinator Danilo Jovanovic and Oakvillegreen Conservation Association and learn more about their tree planting initiatives.
+• Buttonbush Woods Park: Pitch-in with Oakvillegreen Conservation Association Stewardship Coordinator Danilo Jovanovic and also learn more about their tree planting and other eco initiatives.

-• Fowley Park: A new site in 2023 for this expanding neighbourhood; join Ajaypal Rosha, the site coordinator who got things moving for the Clean Up in Oakville, north of Dundas Street, beginning in 2018.
+• Fowley Park: Join Ajaypal Rosha, the Site Coordinator who got things moving for the Clean Up in Oakville, north of Dundas Street, beginning in 2018.

-• George Savage Park: President Ron Chhinzer and the North Oakville Ward Seven Resident Association look forward to seeing you here and are joined by Councillors Nav Nanda and Scott Xie.
+• George Savage Park: Councillor Nav Nanda and President Ron Chhinzer of the North Oakville Ward Seven Resident Association look forward to seeing you here.

 • Isaac Park and green space north of Dundas Street: Mamta Rosha welcomes you.

-• Palermo Park: Mr. Arpit Mittal, Oakville representative for the Hindu Swayamsevak Sangh encourage your participation at this park near the hospital.
+• Palermo Park: Mr. Arpit Mittal, Oakville representative for the Hindu Swayamsevak Sangh encourages your participation at this park near the hospital.

-• William Rose Park: Sehaj Rosha is a new coordinator at this new site and a university student who encourages Ward Seven students to join him here.
+• William Rose Park: Sehaj Rosha is a university student who encourages Ward Seven students and others to join him here.

 NEW SITES CAN STILL BE SET UP

-“Please contact us if anyone would like to become a new coordinator.
+“Please contact us if anyone would like to become a new Site Coordinator.
 There are a few more beautiful nature sites that could be cleaned up for Earth Day this spring with your assistance,” said Mr. Dankowich.
+“Pitch-in!”

-“We are seeking new site coordinators in Ward Two for Old Abbey Lane and Valleywood Court.
-In Ward Four, new site coordinators are sought for the Summit Ridge Drive and Trails site as well as for West Oak Trails Park.
-Also, in Ward Five a site coordinator is needed to staff the Pelee Woods Park site.
-You can also set-up a new location elsewhere too or where you live.
+“We are seeking new Site Coordinators in Ward Two for Old Abbey Lane and for Valleywood Court.
+In Ward Four, a new Site Coordinator is sought for the Summit Ridge Drive and Trails site.
+Also, in Ward Five a Site Coordinator is needed to staff the Pelee Woods Park site.
+You can also set-up a new location elsewhere as well or where you live.

 TWO AFTERNOON SITES IN 2024 FROM 2 PM TO 4 PM ON SATURDAY, APRIL 20